nguiku555/secure-multi-vlan-network-lab/README_en.md

     * **Port Security:** Enabled on all access ports.
 * **Internet Access:** NAT (Overload) configured.
 * **DMZ:** Isolated zone for servers.

 ---

+## Design Intent and Objectives

+This lab simulates the network of a three-story small enterprise with the following design goals:

+* **Security Design:** VLANs are separated per floor, with a dedicated Management VLAN isolated from external networks.
+* **Access Control:** Extended ACLs enforce inter-segment access restrictions and allow DMZ access.
+* **Redundancy and Connectivity:** OSPF routing ensures stable and fault-tolerant inter-floor communication.
+* **Cost Efficiency:** Router and L2 switch on 1/F; L3 switches on 2/F and 3/F.
+* **Operational Management:** Port Security, PortFast, and BPDU Guard are configured to improve security and operational efficiency.
+* **Remote Access:** All devices are managed exclusively via SSH.
+* **NAT Configuration:** NAT Overload is applied for VLANs connecting to external networks.

+---